revature-curriculum/javalin-jte-with-java-class-3/README.md

 ---
 ### Steps

-1. In src -> main -> java -> objects, add your fields and getters to your SeaCreature.java file.
-Make sure to have at least 3 fields in this file.
-2. In the same file, create a feed method, a needFeed method and a timeSkip method.
+1. In src -> main -> java -> objects -> SeaCreature.java add at least two fields.
+One should be the name of the animal (string), and another the hunger of the animal (int - 0 is starving and 100 is full).
+You can add more if you want.
+2. Create a constructor for the class.
+3. Create getters for all the fields.
+These getters should be public so other files can access them.
+4. Create a feed method that will set the value of hunger to 100 (full).
+5. Create a timeSkip method that will decrease the hunger by a set amount (or set the hunger to 0 if hunger is lower than the set amount).
-3. In src -> main -> java -> Main.java, create an ArrayList of SeaCreature objects.
-Add at least 4 SeaCreature objects to your list.
+6. In src -> main -> java -> Main.java, create an ArrayList of SeaCreature objects.
+This arraylist should be static and be created outside the main method.
+7. Add at least 4 SeaCreature objects to your list.
+This should be done in the main method.
+See the ShoppingItems reference example in the same file.
-4. In the same file, create a new route and handler for your list of SeaCreature objects.
+8. Create a handler that will render seaCreatures.jte and send it your list of SeaCreature objects.
-5. In src -> main -> jte, add your implementation in the seaCreatures.jte file where you will iterate through your list with a for loop.
-Make sure to add the imports and parameters required.
-Add your for loop inside the body tag.
-Add one link that will be set to the index.jte. as your return link and another link that will be set to your timeSkipSeaCreature.jte
+9. Create a route for the handler.
+10. Create a handler that will render timeSkipSeaCreature.jte and call the timeSkip method for all sea creatures in the arraylist.
+11. Create a route for the timeSkipSeaCreature that will render timeSkipSeaCreature.jte.
+12. In src -> main -> jte -> seaCreatures.jte add the required imports and parameters.
+    * Remember to import java.util.* for the arraylist.
+    * Remember to use the same name for the parameter and the key for the singletonMap.
+13. Add one link that will return to the index page (the default route for this is "/")
+14. Create another link that will be set to your timeSkipSeaCreature.jte route.
+15. Create a for loop inside the body tags.
+This for loop should iterate through all the sea creatures.
-6. Within your for loop, add a conditional statement with conditions based on the SeaCreature's hunger:
+16. Within your for loop, add a conditional statement with conditions based on the SeaCreature's hunger:
-* if the SeaCreature is hungry, then have the webpage display that it's hungry, feed the SeaCreature and display that it's full now
+    * If the SeaCreature is hungry, then have the webpage display that it's hungry, feed the SeaCreature (this can be done using ${seaCreature.feed()} and display that it's full now
-* else, then have the webpage display the SeaCreature is full
+    * else, then have the webpage display the SeaCreature is not hungry.
-7. In src -> main -> java -> Main.java, create another route and handler for your timeSkip.
+    * Note: The sea creature hunger can be checked using ${seaCreature.getHunger()}.
+You can put this into an if statement and check if the hunger is lower than a certain threshold (that you will decide).
-8. In src -> main -> jte, add your implementation in the timeSkipSeaCreature.jte file where you'll display a certain amount of time pass by and have a link set to the seaCreature.jte.
+17. In src -> main -> jte -> timeSkipSeaCreature.jte file write text to display a certain amount of time pass by
+18. Create a link set to the seaCreature.jte route to check if any sea creature is hungry after the time skip.
 ---
 ### Sample Output
 In my vast pen for sea creatures